WICG/webmonetization/docs/sending.md

 handler as follows.

 The WM sender interface leverages the Payment Handler API.
-The API contains capabilities that enable Web applications to handle requests for payments.
+The API contains capabilities that enable web applications to handle requests for payments.
 You can read the working draft of the spec on the
 [W3C website](https://www.w3.org/TR/payment-handler/).